Merriam-Webster Inc. has announced that “blog” is the most searched-on word from its sites:

 Zing!
 Get that man a blog — and some pajamas…

-Nick Denton has proposed the idea of a blog ethics committee, nominating Jason Calacanis and Jeff Jarvis to lead it.
+Nick Denton has the idea of a blog ethics committee, nominating Jason Calacanis and Jeff Jarvis to lead it.

 Calacanis is willing, Jeff is more skeptical of the need.

 I’ll need to think more on this, but my first reactions are:

 – If you’re going to have a “code of ethics” that bloggers can declare they adhere to, I would think there would also need to be an enforcement mechanism — some kind of auditing, a complaint investigation process, and finally, some method for discipline.
 That’s the work of more than just a handful of bloggers; that’s right back to the old ‘blogger trade association’ idea.